SonamGadkari/java-hibernate/README.md

-# java-hibernate
+# Instructor App
+Developed using Java Hibernate.

 This app basically stores the details of an instructor in MySQL.
 App uses Hibernate Query Language(HQL).
-The development environment is Eclipse
+The development environment is Eclipse.

+# App:
+App does a Batch processing.
+It reads the database content, updates the entries in the table and can delete the entries in the table.